Marcus Kemp: Miami Dolphins

 On December 22, 2020, Kemp was signed to the Miami Dolphins' practice squad.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Buffalo Bills, and reverted to the practice squad after the game.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Kansas City Chiefs (second stint)

-On January 12, 2021, Kemp signed with the practice squad of the Kansas City Chiefs.
+On January 12, 2021, Kemp signed with the practice squad of the Chiefs.
 He was elevated to the active roster on January 23 and February 6 for the AFC Championship Game against the Buffalo Bills and Super Bowl LV against the Tampa Bay Buccaneers, and reverted to the practice squad after each game.
 His practice squad contract with the team expired after the season on February 16, 2021.

 Kemp re-signed with the Chiefs on March 9, 2021.
 He was released on August 31, 2021.
 He was re-signed the following day.
 He was placed on the Reserve/COVID-19 list on November 18, 2021.